canjs/canjs/docs/can-canjs/can-api.md

     id: { type: "number", identity: true },

     // `complete` is a Boolean, null or undefined
-    // and defaults to `true`.
+    // and defaults to `false`.
-    complete: { type: "boolean", default: true },
+    complete: { type: "boolean", default: false },

     // `dueDate` is a Date, null or undefined.
     dueDate: "date",